tamaragevorgyan/gettyimages-api/documentation/endpoints/customer/CreateCustomer.md

 Note that this call must be made with the HTTPS protocol.

 ###Request
-The CreateCustomer JSON request has this form:
+The CreateCustomer JSON request has this format:

 	{
 	  "RequestHeader": {